Lang0808/lab/lab01/README.md

 ### Naive way

-When I was working at my first company, I need to migrate database MySQL that is running on a server to another server.
+When I was working at my first company, I need to migrate database MySQL that is running on old server to new server.

-The reason for this task is because of the restructure server and network in company, my team's services belongs to another network cluster, so my team needs to move database and service to our network cluster.
+The reason for this task is because of the restructure server and network in company, my team's services belongs to another network cluster, so my team needs to move database and service to a new network cluster.

 What I do is a very naive way:
 - Stop the service